 Piezoelectric pressure sensors

-Piezoelectric pressure sensors use piezoelectric materials like quartz which on application of pressure produce electric current.
+Piezoelectric pressure sensors use piezoelectric materials like quartz which on the application of pressure produce an electric current.
 Piezoelectric pressure sensors are particularly useful when trying to measure dynamic pressure loads which change with respect to time.
-In addition as they produce electric current in response to pressure they can be used to produce pressure waves which make pressure easy to monitor.
-Piezoelectric sensors are often sensitive to variables other than pressure such as acceleration and hence top end piezoelectric sensors use correction factors to account for these errors.
+In addition, as they produce an electric current in response to the pressure they can be used to produce pressure waves which make pressure easy to monitor.
+Piezoelectric sensors are often sensitive to variables other than pressure such as acceleration and hence top-end piezoelectric sensors use correction factors to account for these errors.
 They are very versatile, usable in positive, negative and differential pressure sensors.

-Optical pressure sensors calculate pressure from the strain caused on optical fibers due to applied pressure.
+Optical pressure sensors calculate pressure from the strain caused by optical fibres due to applied pressure.
 This particularly useful in measuring remote pressure and measuring pressure under high temperature.
 But perhaps the biggest advantage of this technique is that it does not cause any electromagnetic interference.
 This makes it the ideal choice for measuring the pressure on sensitive electrical and electronic equipment.
 Optical pressure sensors are also a force collector type pressure sensor capable of sensing both positive and negative pressure.
-Here the optical fiber acts as the force collector.
+Here the optical fibre acts as the force collector.

-Resonant pressure sensors use changes in resonant frequency of a vibrating element due to applied pressure to calculate for applied pressure.
-Resonant pressure sensor are highly accurate and very stable.
+Resonant pressure sensors use changes in the resonant frequency of a vibrating element due to applied pressure to calculate for applied pressure.
+The resonant pressure sensor is highly accurate and very stable.
 In addition, they can also be used to measure changes in gas density due to applied pressure.
 They are a non-force collector type pressure sensor and does not calculate strain or force.
 They can be used to measure positive or negative pressure directly and differential pressure indirectly.